Anamika-Suresh/Gas-Turbine-NOX-Emission/README.md

 ## Phase 2: Feature Selection and Model Building

+ ## **Models Used:**

+   - Linear Regression

+   - Decision Tree

+   - Random Forest

+   - Gradient Boosting Regressor

+   - KNN

 Based on model evaluation metrics, Random Forest outperformed the other models, achieving the best overall predictive performance, indicating it is the most suitable model for this dataset.

+## Key Results

+ Random Forest Regression model has R2 score of 0.885711659269566, also the learning score shows most stable and good fit.
+Based on that, it used for the Gas Turbine NOX emission prediction project.

 # Model Output Preview